RICKA Main Page

 Any paddle sport is an assumed risk sport.
 Some aspects of canoeing and kayaking involve the risk of serious injury or death.
 The Rhode Island Canoe and Kayak Association, although safety conscious, cannot guarantee your personal safety in club activities.

-RSVP by October 31st if you intend to have lunch with us.
+RSVP by November 2nd if you intend to have lunch with us, dinner is about 4:00 pm..

 You will not be charged for parking at Wallum Lake.